 The 20-parameter linear model allows us to compare the codon parameters for seven amino acids.
-Surprisingly, the linear model parameters suggest a different rank order for the codons of the amino acid Arginine.
-An explanation might be that fast growing yeast cells have already exhausted the supply of the most optimal codon, and thus have to make use of the second best codon.
+Surprisingly, the linear model parameters suggest a different rank order for the codons of the amino acid arginine.
+We have suggested the explanation that fast growing yeast cells have already exhausted the supply of the most abundant tRNA, and thus have to make use of the tRNA corresponding to the second best codon.